 - International Game Developers Association Twin Cities Chapter: The Twin Cities chapter of IGDA programs monthly networking events for game developers.
 Members present on various industry subjects, including design, programming, and marketing.
 In addition to the monthly meetings, they host less formal weekly meetings.
 IGDA provides a directory of resources that includes all industry-related companies and support groups.

 What Schools Offer a Computer Science Degree in Minnesota?

-With the array of schools and universities in Minnesota offering computer science degrees, it’s important to choose the program that best fits your goals and lifestyle.
+With so many schools and universities in Minnesota offering computer science degrees, choosing the program that best fits your goals and lifestyle is important.
 The list below includes all accredited computer science programs in Minnesota.

 schools that match your search